 December 8, 2021

-A470 in South Wales Named as the Most Dangerous Road at Christmas
+A470 in South Wales Named as the Most Dangerous Road in Winter between 2016-2020

-When driving through South Wales this Christmas, it might be a wise idea to try and avoid the A470 if at all possible.
+Analysing the data between 2016-2020 suggested that when driving through South Wales this Winter, it might be a wise idea to try and avoid the A470 if at all possible.
 Although it actually came out on top in a 2014 survey to name ‘Britain’s favourite road’, the A470 is statistically the worst for accidents in the month of December.

 Also known as the Cardiff to Glan Conwy Trunk Road, the road is the longest in Wales and goes right through the middle of the country from Cardiff on the south coast to Llandudno on the north coast.
 A stretch of 186 miles, there have been 216 car accidents in the month of December since 2016 according to South Wales Police, the most out of all roads on our list.